Learn How To Be Kind To Others!

 - Encourage a friend to put her hope in God.

-- Pick up the phone and take the time to listen and help someone who lives far away.
-Keep in mind not to do all the talking and let them talk more.
+- Take the time call and listen to.
+Keep in mind to do only some of the talking and let the other person talk more.

-- Send a short note on Facebook or text message to a friend with a few encouraging words.
+- Send a short note on Facebook or text a friend with a few encouraging words.

 - Tell your Pastor, friend, boss, or someone else in your life that you appreciate them.

-- Make the person you are talking about feel that you pay attention to them and genuinely care.
+- Make the person you are talking about feeling that you pay attention to them and genuinely care.

 - Do you know someone who is having a hard time?
 Secretly send them a card or note every day for a week.

 - Offer to watch a young couple’s children free them up to enjoy themselves and each other.

-- People do not get letters in the mail too often anymore, so they decide to write letters to someone who could use an encouraging message.
+- People do not get letters in the mail anymore, so they write letters to someone who could use an encouraging message.

 - Catch a parent doing something positive in their parenting.